DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 ## Populate the Empty Space

-Populate the empty space between the _Detail_ band's data and the totals.
+Populate the empty space between the _Detail_ band's data and the footer.

-Click the _Detail_ band's smart tag and check the **Fill Empty Space** property.
+Click the _Detail_ band's smart tag and enable the **Fill Empty Space** property.

 ![](../../../../images/eurd-win-underlay-report-fillemptyspace.png)

-Invoices now include numbered lines that continue until the totals.
+The empty space is now populated with numbered lines.

 ![](../../../../images/eurd-win-underlay-report-preview-4.png)